Oh, if you could have been a fly in my house last night, as my husband and I discussed the ramifications of today’s verse.

 - Moms Choose Between Career and Kids by me

 - How Do You Get It All Done? by me

-And hey, while I’m at it, I’ll plug my own Juggling Life’s Responsibilities: Biblical Help for the Married Woman book.
-It will help you take a serious look at your priorities in light of God’s Word — and you’ll be helping me save for when I’m older and want to plant that vineyard. <wink>
+And hey, while I’m at it, I’ll plug my own books and resources.
+I pray they will help you take a serious look at your priorities in light of God’s Word—and you’ll be helping me save for when I’m older and want to plant my own vineyard. <wink>